 Sugar Free Salted Peanut Caramel Sweets.
 0.25g carbs.
-So you don’t have to stop at 1.
-Or 2.
-Or even 3.
+So you don’t have to stop at one.
+Or two.
+Or even three…

 So cute, so keto, and so lush, you’ll find it hard to resist them.
 Make a stash and keep it in the freezer.
 When you want some (one is definitely out of the question) take them out and eat them immediately: they’ll be cold, crunchy and scrumptious.
 Or, leave them at room temperature for a few minutes and let your taste buds swim in lush creaminess.